nexthink-oss/gitea-mirror/README.md

 ## Configuration

-`gitea-mirror` uses a YAML or TOML configuration file.
+`gitea-mirror` reads its configuration from one or more YAML or TOML configuration files.
 By default, it looks for `gitea-mirror.yaml` in the current directory.
+If multiple configuration files are specified, they are merged in order, with later files taking precedence.

 An example configuration file is provided in `gitea-mirror.example.yaml`.